| A 1976 Dave Langford fanzine, or at any rate the first part of one. Twll-Ddu index |

 Not a game for weak hearts.
 And then, of course ...

-Leroy sat in a corner, immobilised by a rush of wit to the forebrain.
+Leroy sat in a corner, immobilized by a rush of wit to the forebrain.
 "Tell us some cocktails, Rog!" he said to Mr Peyton.
 (Applause.)
 "I don't care about bloody conventions," he said after a little.
-"John Steward supports Skycon?" he said?
-"Rubbish!
+"John Steward supports Skycon?quot; he said: "Rubbish!
 I can put pressure on him."
 Pressure was promptly put on Leroy, by Greg, who sat on him while we explained to Eve Harvey that she couldn't be a trufan without a breath of scandal.
-She looked at Greg and decided the price was too nigh.
+She looked at Greg and decided the price was too high.
 "Someone," quipped Leroy, "is annoyed about your quoting him on the Nova Award."
 "Who?"
 I said in bafflement.
 "Can't tell you now."
 I was stricken, but Leroy's conversational powers did not fail him.
 "Hey," he cried, "John Wyndham died quite recently!"
-Then he argued awhile with Liese and announced "She's a woman who knows her own mind, just like me."
+Then he argued awhile with Liese and announced: "She's a woman who knows her own mind, just like me."
 He paused.
 "When she can find it."
 How long could he keep this up?
-We never found out; Peter Roberts pulled fannish rank and took Leroy's chair, and in burst the Astral Leauge Male Voice Choir, and they sang --
+We never found out; Peter Roberts pulled fannish rank and took Leroy's chair, and in burst the Astral Leauge Male Voice Choir, and they sang –

 When Dinosaurs did rule the earth